bequrios/pylindas/README.md

 For further information, please refer to our [Wiki](https://github.com/Kronmar-Bafu/cubelink/wiki)

+## TEMPORARY - About this branch: concept tables and multi-lingual concepts
+See the folder `example/concept_table_airport` and its [README](example/concept_table_airport/README.md) for detailed explanation

 ## Installation

 There are two ways to install this package, locally or through the [Python Package Index (PyPI)](https://pypi.org).